mvojtkovszky/ProperBaseAdapter/README.md

   ...
 ```

-3. Simply calling refreshRecyclerView method will do the rest and populate recycler view with provided data.
+3. Simply calling refreshRecyclerView method will do the rest and populate RecyclerView with provided data.
 ``` kotlin
 override fun onCreate(savedInstanceState: Bundle?) {
     super.onCreate(savedInstanceState)